crustio/crust-sworker/docs/API.md

 Use 'api/v0/srd/change' to change SRD capacity
 ----------------------------------------------
 Parameter 'change' in body represents the amount you want to change, the unit is GB, can be positive or negative.
-Parameter 'backup' in body is your chian account's backup, this need be same as 'chain_backup' in configuration file.
 ```
 curl --location --request POST 'http://<url:port>/api/v0/srd/change' \
 --header 'Content-Type: application/json' \